samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 - Fail safes etc will have to be incorporated into the application
 - See this [project](link)

-## Author
+## Resources
-Sam Ogbonnaya
-Also thanks to Damia Fuentes for his [Tello SDK](https://github.com/damiafuentes/DJITelloPy)
+Thanks to Damia Fuentes for his [Tello SDK](https://github.com/damiafuentes/DJITelloPy)